JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 ## GitVersion in action
 I have created a simple repo which I will use for this post at [JakeGinnivan/EasyVersioningAndReleases](https://github.com/JakeGinnivan/EasyVersioningAndReleases) and also [setup a CI build](http://teamcity.ginnivan.net/project.html?projectId=OpenSourceProjects_EasyVersioningAndReleases&tab=projectOverview) (login as guest).

 In this example I am going to use *GitVersion.exe* from my "build script", check out [Command line usage](https://github.com/Particular/GitVersion/wiki/Command-Line-Tool) on the GitVersion wiki for more ways you can use GitVersion.exe.
 Also check out the MSBuild task and the Ruby Gem.
+When  `GitVersion.exe` is run, it looks at your Git repository, and infers the Semantic Version from previous tags, branch names and a few other things.
+The wiki covers how it does this.
+The goal though is that it should just work and do sensible things.

 Here is my sample build script, all it does is call GitVersion, parse the json and replace a __version__ token in my powershell module.